 Eurofighter Success at Silverknowes In answer to a Parliamentary question, Defence Procurement Minister Jonathan Aitken announced on March 19th that GEC-Marconi Avionics has been selected to develop a new laser warner system for the Eurofighter 2000.
-The contract, awarded to the Navigation and Electro-Optic Systems Division in Edinburgh, will be in the order of £20 million.
-The integrated system will indicate the presence of laser threats to the pilot.
-The laser warner will work in tandem with the aircraft's Defensive Aids Sub-System (DASS) and is one of the first such warning systems to be selected for a fighter aircraft.
-The equipment, which has been specified for the UK version, detects, identifies and laser classifies energy directed at the aircraft by sources such as laser rangefinders and designators.
+The contract, awarded to the Navigaand Electro-Optic Systems Division in Edinburgh, will be in the order of £20 million.
+The integrated system will indicate the presence of laser threats to the The laser warner will work in tandem with the aircraft's Defensive Aids Sub-System (DASS) and is one of the first such warning systems to be selected for a fighter aircraft.
+The equipment, which has been specified for the UK version, detects, identifies and laser energy classifies directed at the aircraft by sources such as laser rangefinders and designators.
 When laser energy is detected, the information is passed to the DASS control processor and the pilot is then alerted to take appropriate action.
 The laser warner uses a series of passive sensor heads distributed around the aircraft's skin.
 These heads are

 The laser warner detects, identifies and classifies laser energy directed at the aircraft. connected by fibre optic cables to a central processor unit.
 The use of fibre optics minimises the weight of the system and gives it some immunity from the effects of electro-magnetic interference.
 The equipment will be produced by the Laser Systems Department of Navigation and Electro-Optic Systems at Silverknowes in Edinburgh.
 The Department has been involved in military lasers since the mid-1970s, designing and producing systems for ground, air and naval applications.
-This unique experience will be applied to give the UK version the latest electrooptical technology, thereby ensuring the maximum survivability in the face of envisaged air threats in years to come.
-MP Steven Norris visits Sensors Division Mr Steven Norris MP, Parliamentary Under Secretary of State to the Department of Transport, accompanied by his Epping Forest constituency agent Tricia Gurnett, paid a visit to Sensors Division, Basildon on Friday 19 March.
-Impressed by the Division's activities during a visit to its former Loughton premises in October 1991, and having a keen interest in promoting industry, Mr Norris had requested a comprehensive tour of the Basildon activities to especially meet those employees who recently transferred from working in his constituency.
-Mr Norris was officially welcomed to the Basildon premises by Divisional Managing Director Gwyn Thomas, after which a general overview of GEC-Marconi Avionics and a detailed introduction to Divisional business was given, including the Pyro Camera and the Diesel Emission Sensor.
-The latter greatly impressed the visitor who, in his capacity as both a Junior Minister and London Transport Minister, took the opportunity to present Gwyn Thomas with a commemorative model of both a lorry and smoke meter, marking the
+This unique experience will be applied to give the UK version the latest electrooptical technology, thereby ensuring the maximum survivability in the face of envisaged air threats in years APPLIANCE THE TOWN AL SCIENCE OF SCIENCE GEC Scotland made a significant contribution to the annual Edinburgh Science Festival which took place in the city in April.
+For more than two weeks, the headquarters of the Trustee Savings Bank in the city centre was host to an Exhibition entitled 'How Scotland Leads the World in Technology'.
+The display highlighted just some of GEC-Marconi Avionics' products manufactured in Edinburgh including: